Caring for Cancer Patients in the COVID Era

 Even now, with COVID vaccines widely available, cancer patients may be more vulnerable than others.
-As the American Cancer Society cautions, people undergoing treatment for cancer that weakens their immune system may not be fully protected even if they are full vaccinated.
+As the American Cancer Society cautions, people undergoing treatment for cancer that weakens their immune system may not be fully protected even if they are fully vaccinated.

 Many healthcare organizations continue to struggle with staffing in the wake of the pandemic–on top of a nursing shortage that already existed.
 This will undoubtedly affect cancer units, too.
 And as Saria noted, oncology nursing is very specialized.
 “You can’t just pull a nurse and ask them to go work in oncology,” he said.